 Understanding what works and doesn’t will help you identify and fix any issues impacting your WordPress site’s traffic.
 Remember to also implement the right marketing efforts to drive more traffic and sales.

-Let’s look at some of the key metrics to track:
+Let’s look at some of the key metrics to check traffic on a WordPress site:

 - Page load time.
 Refers to how long it takes for a page on your site to load fully.
 Slow websites tend to drive away visitors.